 Users can easily set document permissions and send sharing notifications by using the Share with People feature in Office 2013 and SharePoint 2013.

-For more information about Co-Authoring, see Overview of Office Web Apps and how they work on-premises with SharePoint 2013
+For more information about co-authoring, see Overview of co-authoring in SharePoint 2013 and How Office Web Apps work on-premises with SharePoint 2013.

 The Office 2013 Administrative Template files (ADMX/ADML) and Office Customization Tool download package contains all Group Policy Administrative Template (ADMX/ADML) and Office Customization Tool (OPAX/OPAL) files for installations of Office 2013 (Windows installer-based) and Office 365 ProPlus (Click-to-Run).

 For information about the settings that are new, see the related Group Policy Administrative Template files (ADMX, ADML) and Office Customization Tool (OCT) files for Office 2013 article.

 For information about how to use Group Policy, see Overview of Group Policy for Office 2013.

 For information about how to use the OCT, see Office Customization Tool (OCT) reference for Office 2013.

 Visio 2013 introduces an XML-based file format to provide new capabilities in Visio.
 These new capabilities include co-authoring and improved interoperability with other applications.
 New file formats and file name extensions are used for drawings (.vsdx, .vsdm), templates (.vstx, .vstm), and stencils (.vssx, .vssm).
 To help users transition from the old format to the new, Visio 2013 provides several compatibility features, such as Compatibility mode, a conversion option, and Compatibility Checker.
 You can use Group Policy Administrative Templates to control which Visio file formats are used by default.